 In some cancers, the cells have genes that join together.
 The fusion of one of these genes, called NTRK, with another gene can lead to abnormal cell growth.

-Drugs that target cells with this abnormal gene fusion, called TRK inhibitors, include entrectinib (Rozlytrek) and larotrectinib (Vitrakvi).
+Drugs that target this abnormal gene fusion, called TRK inhibitors, include entrectinib (Rozlytrek) and larotrectinib (Vitrakvi).
 One of these drugs might be used to treat esophageal cancer with an NTRK gene fusion if the cancer cannot be removed with surgery or has spread to other parts of the body, and if it has grown despite other treatments.

 These drugs are given as pills daily.